 Can we trust our top Universities?
 Sometimes it is No.

 In September 2019, BBC News reported that Cambridge University had replaced beef and lamb from the menu of its 14 food outlets with plant foods.
 Prof. Andrew Balmford said this had cut food-related carbon emissions by a third.
 Whilst claiming the virtuous higher ground by providing an inadequate diet, he failed to mention that over recent years Cambridge University has accepted £25.7 million in grants from the fossil fuel industry.

 Richard Branson is a business man who has reached a kind of celebrity status.
 During 2019 he has been boasting how the meals on his Virgin Atlantic aircraft no longer include beef.
 He took this decision to reduce his carbon emissions.
 The irony is quite extraodrinary, especially when you realise that Virgin Atlantic is ranked 87th out of 112 airlines for having the least fuel-efficient fleet of aircraft.

 Lewis Hamilton has been vegan for the last two years because he is worried about global warming.
 He seems to think that avoiding animal foods will off set the greenhouse gas produced by flying around the world in his private jet to race Formula One race cars.
 If he wants to be vegan that is his decision.
 What I object to with rich celebs is the way they feel obliged to lecture everybody else to copy their ill-informed decisions.

 I take no pleasure in someone else's suffering, but Hamilton tweeted in October 2019 that he was so sad and depressed by the state of the world he 'could barely go on'.
-I am sorry to say that this type of depression and despair is common among people who have been vegan for a number of years - it can take years for the nutrient deficiencies to show themselves as mental health problems.
+I am sorry to say that the nutrient deficiencies in a vegan diet are able to adversely affect mood and happiness, especially when the diet is followed for many years.
 Read more here.